fabri1983/signaling_server/README.md

 ## Native Image generation with GraalVM using custom scripts
 **WIP.
-Executable is created but fails internal Spring Boot War launcher.**
+Executable is created but fails main class execution.**
 - First set `GRAALMV_HOME` environment variable to point *GraalVM Java 8* or *Java 11* (depending on what graalvm installation you are targeting).
-- Then build the signaling project and generate the WAR artifact for *java8* or *java11* (depending on what graalvm installation you are targeting).
+- Then build the signaling project and generate the JAR artifact for *java8* or *java11* (depending on what graalvm installation you are targeting).
   - Update `pom.xml` modifying Spring Boot version to 2.3.0.M4.
   - Build package:
   ```bash